-The Highland Lake phosphorus control action plan is described in pages 19-22 of the TMDL report, including recommendations for future work.
-Specific recommendations for eight action items address the following sources of pollution: individual action of landowners and shoreline erosion, roadways, agriculture, forestry.
-The TMDL report also includes a summary of recent and current NPS/BMP projects in the watershed (some funded through CWA §319 nonpoint source program).
+The Sabattus Pond phosphorus control action plan is described in pages 20-25 of the TMDL report, with recommendations for future work on pages 22-24.
+Specific recommendations for seven action items are followed by other recommendations to address the following sources of pollution: individual action of landowners and shoreline pollution, roads, agriculture and forestry, and dam operation.
+The TMDL report also includes a summary of recent and current NPS/BMP projects in the watershed (some funded through CWA §314 lakes, and §319 nonpoint source program).